nathan-pena1/Leadzen/README.md

 ### About:
 ---
-Leadzen is a side project i'm building as I head into junior year of college.
-I wanted to create an application that allows me to learn and further develop my skills and I also thought i'd make something that would help others and/or myself (win win), so I looked at my workflow as a real estate agent and questioned what would make my life easier.
+Leadzen is a side project I'm building as I head into junior year of college.
+I wanted to create an application that allows me to learn and further develop my skills, and I also thought I'd make something that would help others and/or myself (win-win), so I looked at my workflow as a real estate agent and questioned what would make my life easier.
 I also wanted to explore the applications of AI in professional workflows.

 ### What is/will it be built with?
 Frontend: